JASMINE-Mission/pilot_catalog/docs/source/sirius.md

   -f, --overwrite  overwrite if the output file exists.
 ```

 The SIRIUS GC catalog contains about 12230000 objects.
-The conversion takes a goo amount of time.
+The conversion takes a good amount of time.
 I recommend to use `screen` for conversion.
 The following command launches a background screen environment that runs a job to convert the catalog.

 ``` sh
 screen -dmS sirius \